OpenFeis/openfeis-server/irish_dance_software_feature_inventory.md

 ## Section 2: The Regulatory Framework and Business Logic

 The software cannot simply allow users to create events; it must enforce the laws of the sport.
-The *An Coimisiún le Rincí Gaelacha* (CLRG) sets the global standard, but the North American Feis Commission (NAFC) applies specific overlays for events in the US and Canada.
-The OpenFeis "Rules Engine" must be flexible enough to handle these regional variances.
+The *An Coimisiún le Rincí Gaelacha* (CLRG) sets the global standard.
+The OpenFeis "Rules Engine" must be flexible enough to handle regional variances.

 ### 2.1 The Chronology of Age
 One of the most confusing aspects for new parents—and a critical logic requirement for the software—is age calculation.